The Unusual Broadband X-ray Spectral Variability of NGC 1313 X-1 seen with XMM$-$Newton, Chandra and NuSTAR: Discussion

 Given the concerns regarding the extrapolation of the \diskpbb\ model mentioned above, we also investigated whether the results for this component shown in Figure \ref{fig_LT} could be influenced by extending this component significantly outside of the observed bandpass.
 Instead of using the broader 0.001--100\,keV fluxes shown in Figure \ref{fig_LT}, we also compute the fluxes for this model component above 1\,keV, which is primarily covered by the observed bandpass.
 Although the quantitative details naturally change, the same qualitative behaviour is still seen: the observations split into two distinct groups with their own luminosity--temperature tracks, each of which are consistent with $L \propto T^{4}$.
 In the non-magnetic case the results for this higher energy band are again not as clear-cut as the magnetic case, but the data are also still consistent with there being two groups following separate tracks, each again consistent with $L \propto T^{4}$.
 The observed behaviour therefore appears to be largely robust to any issues regarding extrapolation of the \diskpbb\ component outside of the observed bandpass.
+We also note that this demonstrates that the atomic features associated with the wind, which are not modelled here, do not significantly influence the observed luminosity--temperature behaviour for the \diskpbb\ component, as these features have a very small effect on the \diskpbb\ flux above 1\,keV (at the level of a few per cent; \citealt{Pinto20}).